bursonic/driveMalta/Cars/Vulnerable road users.md

 1. To check for emerging traffic
 2. **To check for overtaking vehicles**
 3. To make sure the side road is clear
 4. To look for pedestrians about to cross

+###4611 - CARS6.12

+In which three places would parking cause an obstruction to other road users?

+1. Where the kerb is raised
+2. **At or near a bus stop**
+3. **Where the kerb has been lowered for wheelchairs**
+4. **Near the brow of a hill**
+5. In a lay-by

 ###4316  - CARS6.13